Two students working on electrical panels

 Skilled Professional Trades Management (A.A.S) Degree Program

-After successful completion of Maryland Department of Labor (MDOL) registered apprenticeship program and earning an industry certification and/or license, students are eligible to apply for the Skilled Professional Trades Management (A.A.S.)
+After successful completion of the Maryland Department of Labor (MDOL) registered apprenticeship program and earning an industry certification and/or license, you are eligible to apply for the Skilled Professional Trades Management (A.A.S.)
 Degree program:

 Skilled Professional Trades Management (A.A.S.) degree program

-This program is not intended for transfer, but allows students to customize the program based on their requirements.
-Students should choose a concentration based on their personal goals.
+This program is not intended for transfer, but allows you to customize the program based on your requirements.
+You should choose a concentration based on your personal goals.
 Program requirements are satisfied with the successful completion of the MDOL registered apprenticeship and proof of licensure or industry certification.
 Previous successfully completed college work may be applied to requirements where applicable.

 For information, reach out to Sandy Jones at sjjones@aacc.edu.